 What does a White Lily Flower Mean?

-A white Lilium flower has a meaning of being majestic and heavenly – very much shown by the Madonna Lily.
+A white lily flower has a meaning of being majestic and heavenly – very much shown by the Madonna lily.
 This flower can also stand for being modest.

 What does a Pink Lily Blossom Symbolize?

-Soft pink Lilies are symbolic of a mother’s passionate love and simple beauty.
+Soft pink lilies are symbolic of a mother’s passionate love and simple beauty.
 Additionally, it also can symbolize a bounty of prosperity and expressions of gratitude.
+It’s the perfect flower to give your female friends.

 What does a Yellow Lily Floret Indicate?

 Lilium flowers with yellow petals glisten just like the sun on a bright day.
-These flowers indicate feelings of happiness and youthfulness.
+Yellow lilies indicate feelings of happiness and youthfulness.

-A deep red Lily flower is truly a spectacular sight!
+Red lilies are truly mesmerizing flowers.
+A deep red lily flower is truly a spectacular sight!
 You would be inspired when you witness this because it is symbolic of high aspirations and a lofty spirit!

 What is the Cultural Significance of a Lily Blossom?